clayrayy/rbs/README.md

   * Using better DRY principles to reduce repetition
   * Improve app architecture to better organize my filesystem and codebase based on component type
   * Reduce prop drilling using Context API

+Known bugs / things in the pipeline to be fixed:
+  * Animation on client list new session form is a little janky and text stretch is not cute
+  * Hamburger menu only pops out on client list and session pages.
+Just need to add in conditionally rendered menu items based on current page for remaining pages
+  * Occasionally, logging out will cause page to crash.
+This is due to attempted auth state update on unmounted component.
+Still tracking exact origin.
+  * Change add new session form to adjust 'Taken By' field to be a radio type selector with options for 'Mom', 'Dad', etc.
+  * Add ability to decrement Rate tracker for accidental increments

 I created this app over several months with the help of my lovely wife, who is in the ABA field.
 As I stated earlier, this the creation of this app has been a massive learning experience and overall a lot of fun.